dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests-part-2.md

 });
 ```

 Here, I'm just reusing the same arguments again from one of the examples in part 1 to keep the test cases simple and easy to understand.
 As for the `setCurrentPage` prop value, we needed to pass a function but instead of passing an anonymous function `() => {}`, we passed `jest.fn()` or what we call a [mock function](https://jestjs.io/docs/mock-function-api) in Jest.
-They are also known also known as "spies", because they let you spy on the behavior of a function that is called indirectly by some other code, rather than only testing the output.
+They are also known as "spies", because they let you spy on the behavior of a function that is called indirectly by some other code, rather than only testing the output.
 We don't need to do anything with the mock function for now besides using it as a prop value.

 Now let's check whether this test case passes: